Shehab37/gans/README.md

-# the notebooks are still under development and still need lots of changes
+# the notebooks are still under development some of them need changes